maxi-marufo/portfolio/Disaster_Response_Pipeline_Project/README.md

 ![ScreenShot](img.png)

 ## Example
-Type in: We have a lot of problem at Delma 75 Avenue Albert Jode, those people need water and food.
+Type in: We are more than 50 people sleeping on the street.
+Please help us find tent, food.

 ![Example](Example.png)